Skip to content

 Set learning objectives

-You'll also be able to set and share your objectives with the provider via the RCVS EMS National Booking Database, launching in early 2025.
-More details coming soon.
+You'll also be able to set and share your objectives with the provider via the RCVS EMS National Booking Database.

 Your vet school and placement provider may require paperwork to be completed in advance.
 Check with your school's EMS office.